visgl/loaders.gl/docs/README.md

 | [3D Tile Loaders](docs/specifications/category-3d-tiles)         | Loaders for 3D tile formats such as [3D Tiles](modules/3d-tiles/docs/api-reference/tile-3d-loader), [I3S](modules/i3s/docs/api-reference/i3s) and potree                                                                                                                                                                                                                                                                                                                             |
 | [Geospatial Loaders](docs/specifications/category-gis)           | Loaders for geospatial formats such as [GeoJSON](<(modules/json/docs/api-reference/geojson-loader)>) [KML](modules/kml/docs/api-reference/kml-loader), [WKT/WKB](modules/wkt/docs/api-reference/wkt-loader), [Mapbox Vector Tiles](modules/mvt/docs/api-reference/mvt-loader) etc.                                                                                                                                                                                                   |

-## Quick Code Examples
+## Code Examples

-loaders.gl provides a small core API module with common functions to load and save data, and a number of additional modules that provide loaders and writers for specific file formats.
+loaders.gl provides a small core API module with common functions to load and save data, and a range of optional modules that provide loaders and writers for specific file formats.

 A minimal example using the `load` function and the `CSVLoader` to load a CSV formatted table into a JavaScript array: